 In recent years, Christmas has become a global celebration, regardless of location or religion.
 Because of this, more people, including families, couples, and solo travelers alike, are choosing to spend the holidays away from home and somewhere new in the world.

 The only issue with this plan is deciding on a destination.
 With so many beautiful towns and cities out there, all with their own traditions, events, and decorations, narrowing down your options can be tricky.
-To help you out a little, here are sixteen of the best places you could spend the holidays this year.

 Amsterdam, The Netherlands